flaneurette/UX.js/README.md

 Q: Is UX.js similar to React or Vue?

 A: UX.js takes inspiration from both but offers a simpler, lightweight approach.
-UX.js is what I wanted Vue and react to be able to do.
+UX.js is what I wanted Vue and React to be able to do.

 # Contributing

 Want to contribute to UX.js?
 Follow these steps:

 Fork the repo on GitHub.

 Create a new branch for your feature.

 Submit a pull request.

 # Donate